PanLiyuan/hyper-protect-dbaas/webui-dblogs.md

 1. Click **Enable**.
 2. In the Enable Logging window, select the organization, space, and log type, then click **Submit**.

+**Note:** Currently, the only log types available are **audit log** and **database log**.

 ## Viewing database logs

+There are two ways to view the logs in Kibana:

+* Copy the displayed link, then open a new tab or window and paste the link to the browser.
-1. Click **View in Kibana**.
+* Click **View in Kibana**.

-2. In Kibana, select the same Cloud Foundry region, organization, and space which you selected to enable logging.
+In Kibana, select the same Cloud Foundry region, organization, and space which you selected to enable logging.

+For more information, see https://console.bluemix.net/docs/services/CloudLogAnalysis/index.html#getting-started-with-cla.